 The Offer Shares may be purchased and owned by any person or entity regardless of citizenship or nationality, subject to the nationality limits under Philippine law.
 The Philippine Constitution and related statutes set forth restrictions on foreign ownership for companies engaged in certain activities.
 In particular, if and to the extent that we acquire land in the Philippines, foreign ownership in our capital stock will be limited to a maximum of 40% of our issued and outstanding capital stock.
-We do not own land and have complied with the paid-up capital requirements of the Retail Trade Liberalization Act.
-Thus, we are currently not subject to any foreign ownership limits.
+Nevertheless, because our Articles of Incorporation authorizes our Company to acquire land, which may include land in the Philippines, foreign shareholdings in our Company may not exceed 40% of our total issued and outstanding capital stock.